What is a URL?

-- The path is /search/.
+- Path: The path of this URL is /search/.
 Path typically refers to a file name or location on the web server.

-- The fragment is #result.
-That’s called a fragment or a named anchor.
+- Fragment: In this URL example, the fragment is #result.
+It can also be named as anchor.
 Usually the fragment refers to an internal section within a web document.

 What is a static URL?

 A static URL is a URL which does not change, so it typically does not contain any url parameters.